The art of piano building consists of three essential components:

 - Construction method

-With that knowledge and a passion for music, Chris Maene started to collect historical keyboard instruments.
-Today, his unique collection consists of more than 250 instruments.
-Some of them have been restored in the Chris Maene Workshop, and are regularly used for concerts and CD recordings.
+With that knowledge and a passion for music, Chris Maene started a collection of historical keyboard instruments.
+Today, this unique collection consists of more than 250 instruments.
+Some of them have been restored in the Chris Maene Factory, and are regularly used for concerts and CD recordings.

-The collection includes an original harpsichord by Hans Ruckers (1692) and fortepianos by Graf, Tomkison, Wachtl, Pape, Longman Clementi, Stöcker, Worning, Bösendorfer, Erard, Steinway & Sons, Pleyel, etc.
+Highlights are an original harpsichord by Hans Ruckers (1692) and original fortepianos by Graf, Tomkison, Wachtl, Pape, Longman Clementi, Stöcker, Worning, Bösendorfer, Erard, Steinway & Sons, Pleyel, etc.

-All instruments are displayed in a beautiful restored brewery in Ruiselede, located about two kilometers from the Chris Maene Workshop.
+All instruments are displayed in a beautifully renovated 18th century brewery in Ruiselede, located about two kilometers from the Chris Maene Factory.